Powerlearnproject/se-day1-assignment-scachtross/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-1.Object Oriented programming which improved code reusability.This include concepts like;inheritance 2.Cloud computing which has enabled scalability in access to computing power greatly improving softwware deployment.
+1.Object Oriented programming which improved code reusability.This include concepts like;inheritance.

+2.Cloud computing which has enabled scalability in access to computing power greatly improving softwware deployment.

 3.DevOps which has improved collaboration,automation and deployabilty.example;AWS,Azure

 List and briefly explain the phases of the Software Development Life Cycle.

 1.Plan-come up with project goals and timeline.

 2.Analysis-gather the neccesary requirements.

 3.Design

 4.Write the code and test it.

 5.Deploy.

 6.Fix bugs and make updates.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.